-In the wake of a motor vehicle accident, a police report can be a powerful leveraging tool when it comes to negotiating a settlement.
+In the wake of a motor vehicle incident, a police report can be a powerful leveraging tool when it comes to negotiating a settlement.
 It provides detailed information and personal witness statements about the accident itself as well as road conditions, the weather, and other factors.
 It can include photos and witness statements as well, but it may not be necessary to get a police report for every little fender bender.

 Pennsylvania law requires that the police be notified in the event there is a motor vehicle accident that has resulted in personal injury, property damage, or death.
 A person who is involved in a minor accident that does not meet that criteria may be able to walk away without filing a police report.
 However, they should first check their insurance policy to make sure.
 Many insurance carriers require that all accidents that their insureds are in be reported.
 In that case, a police report is usually necessary.